Havana Silk Dog Association of America

 Types of Registration

-only (Effective 1/8/19).
-There shall be seven types of registration:
+There are seven types of registration:

-Litter Registration, Provisional Certified Registration, Certified Registration, Companion
+Litter Registration, Provisional Certified Registration, Certified Registration, Companion Dog

 Litters from two HSDAA Certified parents are automatically eligible for registration with